 • Resource consumption: The Istio data plane and control plane components require compute and memory resources to operate.
 As a result, they increase the overall resource consumption of your Kubernetes environment, and they may increase your infrastructure costs as well.

 • Reduced visibility: One of the greatest potential downsides of using Istio is that Istio proxies essentially become middlemen within application traffic flows, but the proxies are not visible by monitoring application requests.
 This means that if service A is talking to B, you can't "see" the traces passing through Istio because you can't instrument and track Istio code easily, which in turn makes root cause analysis more difficult.
-If you have an application performance problem, in other words, it may be hard to know if the root cause is the application itself, or the way Istio is managing application traffic.
+If you have an application performance problem, in other words, it may be hard to know if the root cause is the application itself, or the nature of Istio traffic management.

 For a long time, Kubernetes admins tolerated these Istio disadvantages because the benefits that Istio provided – such as enhanced microservices visibility and security – outweighed the downsides, and service meshes like Istio were the only way to achieve those benefits.
 The downsides of Istio, in other words, were a necessary evil if you wanted to leverage the important functionality that Istio delivers.